gbartolini/gbartolini.github.io/content/posts/20240303-recipe-local-setup/index.md

 kind version
 ```

-On my laptop, as of the time of the last update (June 10th, 2024),
+On my laptop, as of the time of the last update, the output is
-the output is `kind v0.24.0 go1.22.6 darwin/amd64`.
+`kind v0.26.0 go1.23.4 darwin/amd64`.

 Now, proceed to establish your initial local Kubernetes cluster for
 CloudNativePG with: